 Early this morning we drive to the sanctuary of Olympia, where the Olympic Games took place (776 BC-393 AD), one of Greece’s most important sites.
 It contains the Temples of Zeus and Hera, gymnasia, palaestrae (wrestling schools), the stadium and many other buildings still under excavation.

-We also visit the Archaeological Museum at Olympia to see sculptural cycles from the Temple of Zeus (e.g. Metopes: Labours of Herakles) and other works from the site.
+We also visit the Archaeological Museum at Olympia to see sculptural cycles from the Temple of Zeus, including the famous metopes depicting the Labours of Herakles, and other works from the site.
 These works were executed not long before Phidias’ Parthenon metopes and show a transition from the stiff Archaic to the more naturalistic Classical style.

 Day 10: Sunday 26 May, Delphi